-The Texas Water Development Board (TWDB) completed a project to compile the best available scientific information concerning the hydrogeology of Val Verde County.
+In 2018 the Texas Water Development Board (TWDB) completed a project to compile the best available scientific information concerning the hydrogeology of Val Verde County.
 This project also incorporated available hydrogeologic information concerning the Devils River and San Felipe Springs.
 The study considered the feasibility of employing hydrologic triggers to manage the aquifer.
 The Texas Commission on Environmental Quality and the Texas Parks and Wildlife Department served as agency co-stakeholders.

 Previous studies related to Val Verde County groundwater, listed chronologically

 Summary of Investments by the Texas Parks and Wildlife Department in the Devils River Basin.
 October 2017.
 Summary of the investigations and monitoring performed by the Texas Parks and Wildlife Department in the Devils River Basin.

 Water-Resource Management of the Devils River Watershed, Final Report.
 August 2017.
 Southwest Research Institute (SWRI) report evaluating the impact of groundwater pumping in the upper Devils River watershed on downstream discharge in the Devils River using a coupled surface-water/groundwater model.